wmontello/Recipes/README.md

 ---

 ##### Ingredients
-*put ingredients here in a md list, followed by calorie and protein content*
+*put ingredients here in a md list, followed by calorie and protein content if applicable*

 ### Steps
 *List the steps here*